MelchoirLee/dma-lecture-content/README.md

 ```

 **Click that link.** JupyterLab opens in a new browser tab.
 Open any lecture
 from the `notebooks/` folder in the file browser on the left.
+BTW, you should
+only have to deal with this ~10-min wait time once, when you create the codespace.
+After that, the history should persist.

 > **Lost the link?** Run this in the terminal:
 >